I use affiliate links. As an Amazon Associate, I may get commissions for purchases made through links in this post marked with a * sign.

 You probably also want to carry a water filtration system with you when you plan on what to pack in your backpack for a longer hiking trip.
 In the past, I had a look at water filtration systems that looked more durable but were heavy and took a lot of space in my backpack.
 However, new solutions have appeared on the market for outdoor enthusiasts who prefer to travel light.

 The Lifestraw Personal Water Filter* is a solution that does not need to be assembled like the LifeStraw water filter.
 It works (as you might have guessed) like a straw.

 However, there are certain disadvantages with the LifeStraw compared to the Sawyer Mini*.
 First of all, it’s not a solution to filter water in a bottle.
 So if you are planning to hike in a dry area where you won’t find any rivers etc. you might have the wrong water filter with you.

 Another disadvantage of the LifeStraw is that it is not able to clean as much water as the Sawyer.
 So for longer trips, I would rather take the Sawyer with me than the LifeStraw.

 Probably, if I would like to have a backup solution with me or if I am planning to hike nearby a river where I don’t want to carry a heavy water bottle with me.
 I could just take the LifeStraw and take a sip out of the river.

-Chosing a water filter system is of course a personal choice.
-In my case I like to have a water filter which does the job, is leighweight and has a long lifespan.
-Currently, I found the Sawyer Mini the perfect solution for my outdoor trips.
+Choosing a water filter system is, of course, a personal choice.
+In my case I like to have a water filter that does the job, is lightweight, and has a long lifespan.
+Currently, I am using the Sawyer Mini* on my trips.